MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).

-Keep these points in mind when considering this architecture.
+Keep these points in mind when you consider this architecture.

 ### Reliability